Posted on behalf of The Nye Law Group on May 16, 2017 in Car Accidents

 If you and the other driver approach an intersection with a broken traffic light, both drivers are required to stop as if the traffic light works.

-If you want to make a left turn into an alley, private road or driveway, you must yield the right-of-way to any vehicle approaching from the opposite direction or approaching so close that it constitutes an immediate hazard, according to Section 40-6-71 of O.C.G.A.
+If you want to make a left turn into an alley, private road or driveway, you must yield the right-of-way to any vehicle approaching from the opposite direction or approaching so close that it constitutes an immediate hazard, according to the regulations for vehicle turns in Georgia.

 You have to stop at every stop sign unless directed not to by a police officer.
 You are required to come to a stop: